mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches Sector Systems/Jewell Subsector Systems/Foelen.md

 > ### Traits
 >
 > Dolphin Travellers all possess the following traits:
-> **Deep Diver (300m):** Foelen Dolphins can dive deep underwater, to a depth of 300 metres without risk and can hold their breath for up to 15 minutes.
+> **Deep Diver (300m):** Foelen Dolphins can dive deep underwater, to a depth of 300 meters without risk and can hold their breath for up to 15 minutes.
-> **Echolocation (100m):** Dolphins use a highly sensitive echolocation sense to navigate their environment, effectively allowing them to ‘see’ underwater or in complete darkness to a range of 100 metres.
+> **Echolocation (100m):** Dolphins use a highly sensitive echolocation sense to navigate their environment, effectively allowing them to ‘see’ underwater or in complete darkness to a range of 100 meters.
-> **Swimmer (12m):** Dolphins are superb swimmers and can move through water at a speed of 12 metres.
+> **Swimmer (12m):** Dolphins are superb swimmers and can move through water at a speed of 12 meters.
 >
 > ### Careers
 >